Swissalpine Davos Weekend

 In previous years many club members have stayed at the homely Hotel Ochsen, which is ideally located next to the train station in Davos.
 More recently, some have used the Central Swiss Sporthotel which is right next to the stadium, also the Sunstar Park and Grischa - which is the race hotel.

 None of the options above are particularly inexpensive so many club members have stayed in the Davos Youth Palace YHA.
-The cost for a dorm room bed (4 or 6 beds per room with ensuite) comes in at less than £40 per night and they also have a small number of double rooms, however these are substantially more expensive.
+The cost for a dorm room bed (4 or 6 beds per room with ensuite) is very reasonable and they also have a small number of double rooms, however these are substantially more expensive.
 Both options include half-board which ends up making the trip very cost effective when compaired to staying at a hotel and eating in town.
 The food on offer at the YHA is surprisingly good and they also serve alcohol from a small bar.
 Bookings can be made online and via phone; it is worth ringing to check on availability even if there are no bookings available via their website.
 Remember to book early as accomodation fills up completely two or three months ahead of the race itself.

 Booking late and missed out on a space?
 Put the word out on the Serpies Facebook group and keep your ear to the ground, there may be people who are trying to get rid of beds they can no longer use closer to race day.

 From Zurich you take the train and change at Landquart.
 Here you transfer onto the mountain train for the remaining part of your journey, the total journey is two hours and twenty minutes.
-Those entered in the races K78, K42, S42 and K30 will receive a train ticket in the post which covers the entire journey from the Swiss border to Davos.
-Those entered for the K21, K10, W21 and W10 can purchase train tickets at CHF30 when registering - which is a good saving on the actual price.
+Those entered in the races K78, K47, K36 and K31 will receive a train ticket in the post which covers the entire journey from the Swiss border to Davos.
 The train tickets also cover the regional area for seven days so a day trip to Klosters or Saint Moritz is a good excursion for those staying longer than just the weekend.